City Spotlight

 Challenges

-The COVID-19 pandemic has revealed how underlying racial disparities in access to health care, housing and economic opportunity determines one’s life chances Appalling, but not unfamiliar, statistics from the New York State Department of Health found that black New Yorkers have been more than twice as likely to die from COVID-19 as white residents.
-More specifically, black New Yorkers represent 28 percent of deaths in New York City despite being 22 percent of the population.
+The COVID-19 pandemic reinforced that underlying racial disparities in access to health care, housing and economic opportunity determine one’s well-being and quality of life.
+Statistics from the New York State Department of Health found that Black New Yorkers were more than twice as likely to die from COVID-19 as white residents.
+More specifically, Black New Yorkers represent 28% of deaths in New York City despite being only 22% of the population.

 Mastercard Solutions & Initiatives